 While it wasn’t one of the worst types of flooring, it did have a reputation for looking a bit cheap and plastic-y.

-But that perception changedonce laminate was forced to compete with high-quality luxury vinyl.
-The best vinyl flooring options also offer beautiful, inexpensive, and durable alternatives to hardwood—but with the added benefit of being waterproof.
+But that perception changed once laminate was forced to compete with high-quality luxury vinyl flooring.
+The best luxury vinyl flooring options also offer beautiful, inexpensive, and durable alternatives to hardwood—but with the added benefit of being waterproof.
 To survive, laminate flooring had to improve as well.

 Nowadays, laminate is commonly confused with engineered hardwood (and if you’re wondering “what is engineered hardwood?”, click that link).
 In other words, modern laminates look really good.

 Plus—laminate can mimic any number of hardwood species and withstand a good amount of abuse.